Getting Smart: Know Your Facts About IFAN

 Broadband Internet allows users to access Internet-related services at significantly higher speeds than traditional dial-up modem connections.

-Back in 2008, The California Advance Services Fund (CASF) was created to close the Digital Divide to provide grants and loans for the deployment of broadband infrastructure in unserved and underserved areas by collecting a few cents per month on phone bills to authorizing and fund new projects.
+In 2008, The California Advance Services Fund (CASF) was created to close the Digital Divide to provide grants and loans for deploying broadband infrastructure in unserved and underserved areas by collecting a few cents per month on phone bills to authorizing and fund new projects.

 But with funding running out, the CASF can be renewed again in 2017, expiring in 2023 pending authorization from the California Legislature.
 The Internet for All Now (IFAN) bill was introduced by Assembly Member Eduardo Garcia.